christywchen/the-book-nook/README.md

 A live demo of this project can be found [here](https://book-nook-app.herokuapp.com/).

 This app was created an a two week sprint and has the following core functionalities:
-- **Book Clubs**: Book club creation is the cornerstone feature of The Book Nook.
-Book club creators can specify details about their club such as maximum member capactiy.
-Users can browse book clubs and see which ones still have available space for new members.
+- **Book Clubs & Memberships**: Creating and joining book clubs.
+Creators can set a member capacity for their book club.
+All users can join or create up to five book clubs.
-- **Book Club Books**: Users can browse the database and add books to their book clubs' reading lists.
-Books in reading lists can be marked as __upcoming__, __read__, or __reading__.
-Books can also be removed from reading lists.
+- **Book Clubs & Book Club Books**: Adding and removing books to and from book clubs' reading lists and setting read status.
+Users can browse books in the database or create new books if the desired book is not yet in the database.
-- **Books**: Users can add books to the application's database so that they and other users can browse and begin adding more books to their book clubs.
-- **Book Club Membership**: Users can join or create up to 5 book clubs at a time.
-Users can browse a list of book clubs in the database and join any that they are interested.
-Book clubs whose capacity have been met can no longer be joined.

 Visit the [wiki](https://github.com/christywchen/the-book-nook/wiki) for more information about features, database schema, redux state, and routes.

 # Implementation
-This app was built using a JavaScript frontend and Python backend.
+This app was built using a **JavaScript** frontend and **Python** backend.

 The backend utilizes **Flask** and **SQLAlchemy** along with **PostgreSQL** for data management.
 The API routes were designed with RESTful architecture in mind.
 Other libraries used to facilitate data retrieval or processing includes **WTForms**, **Flask-Login**, and **Alembic**.